Speeding Up Distributed Machine Learning Using Codes: Coded Computation

 \subsection{Probabilistic Model of Runtime}

-In this section, we analyze the runtime of uncoded/coded distributed algorithms assuming that task runtimes, including times to communicate inputs and outputs, are randomly distributed according to an appropriate distribution.
+In this section, we analyze the runtime of uncoded/coded distributed algorithms assuming that task runtimes, including times to communicate inputs and outputs, are randomly distributed according to a certain distribution.
 For analytical purposes, we make a few assumptions as follows.
-We first assume the existence of the \emph{mother runtime distribution} $F(t)$: we assume that running an algorithm using a \emph{single} machine takes a random amount of time $T_0$, that is positive-valued, continuous random variable distributed according to $F$, i.e. $\PP(T_0 \leq t) = F(t)$.
+We first assume the existence of the \emph{mother runtime distribution} $F(t)$: we assume that running an algorithm using a \emph{single} machine takes a random amount of time $T_0$, that is a positive-valued, continuous random variable parallelized according to $F$, i.e. $\PP(T_0 \leq t) = F(t)$.
 We also assume that $T_0$ has a probability density function $f(t)$.
-Then, when the algorithm is distributed into a certain number of subtasks, say $\ell$, the runtime distribution of each of the $\ell$ subtasks is assumed to be a scaled distribution of the mother distribution, i.e., $\PP(T^i \leq t) = F(\ell t)$ for $1 \leq i \leq \ell$.
+Then, when the algorithm is distributed into a certain number of subtasks, say $\ell$, the runtime distribution of each of the $\ell$ subtasks is assumed to be a scaled distribution of the mother distribution, i.e., $\PP(T_i \leq t) = F(\ell t)$ for $1 \leq i \leq \ell$.
+Note that we are implicitly assuming a \emph{symmetric} job allocation scheme, which is the optimal job allocation scheme if the underlying workers have the identical computing capabilities, i.e., homogeneous computing nodes are assumed.
 Finally, the computing times of the $k$ tasks are assumed to be independent of one another.

+\begin{remark}[Homogeneous Clusters and Heterogenous Clusters] In this work, we assume homogeneous clusters: that is, all the workers have independent and identically distributed computing time statistics.
+While our symmetric job allocation is optimal for homogeneous cases, it can be strictly suboptimal for heterogenous cases.
+While our work focuses on homogeneous clusters, we refer the interested reader to a recent work~\cite{codedcomputationhet} for a generalization of our problem setting to that of heterogeneous clusters, for which symmetric allocation strategies are no longer optimal. \end{remark}

 We first consider an uncoded distributed algorithm with $n$ (uncoded) subtasks.
-Based on the assumptions mentioned above, the runtime of each subtask is $F(nt)$.
+Due to the assumptions mentioned above, the runtime of each subtask is $F(nt)$.
 Thus, the runtime distribution of an uncoded distributed algorithm, denoted by $F_\text{overall}^{\text{uncoded}}(t)$, is simply $\left[F(nt) \right]^n$.